Days Countdown

 The Evolution of Shopping Patterns

-Black Friday shopping has undergone significant transformations over the decades:
+Black Friday shopping has changed considerably over the decades:

 The Early Morning Doorbuster Era